Bi-Coloured-Python-Rock-Snake/creature/README.md

 **Greenlets**

 [greenlets](https://greenlet.readthedocs.io)
-are created from python functions.
+can be created from python functions.
 You can explicitly switch from one greenlet to another, in that case, the execution of the first greenlet is stopped until some greenlet switches back into it.
-Python generators on steroids, to put it simple.
+They are like python generators, but don't require the yield statement.

 In order to do our trick, we will require just 2 greenlets, a sync one and an async one.
 The event loop will be running in the async greenlet.